French Connection II

-French Connection II is a 1975 American action thriller film starring Gene Hackman and directed by John Frankenheimer.
-It is a sequel to the 1971 Academy Award for Best Picture winner The French Connection.
-The film continues the story of the central character, Detective Jimmy "Popeye" Doyle, again played by Gene Hackman who won the Academy Award for Best Actor for the first film.
-In the film, Doyle travels to Marseille, France, where he is attempting to track down French drug-dealer Alain Charnier, played by Fernando Rey, who escaped at the end of the first film.
+French Connection II is a 1975 American neo-noir action thriller film starring Gene Hackman and directed by John Frankenheimer.
+It is a sequel to the 1971 film The French Connection, and continues the story of the central character, Detective Jimmy "Popeye" Doyle, who travels to Marseille in order to track down French drug-dealer Alain Charnier, played by Fernando Rey, who escaped at the end of the first film.
 Hackman and Rey are the only returning cast members.

 Plot

-Picking up four years after the original left off, narcotics officer Jimmy "Popeye" Doyle (Gene Hackman) is still searching for elusive drug kingpin Alain Charnier (Fernando Rey).
-Orders from his superiors send Doyle to Marseille, France, to track down the criminal mastermind and bust his drug ring.
-Once in France, Doyle is met by English-speaking Inspector Henri Barthélémy (Bernard Fresson), who resents his rude and nasty crimefighting demeanor.
-Doyle then begins to find himself as a fish out of water in France, where he is confronted with a language he cannot understand.
-Doyle is shown around the police station where he finds his desk is situated directly outside the toilets.
-He tells Barthélémy that he is not satisfied with this positioning and hopes it is not a joke at his expense.
-Barthélémy informs Doyle that he has read his personnel file and is aware of his reputation and especially hopes he has not brought a gun with him as it is strictly forbidden in France for visiting police officers from other countries to carry firearms.
+Picking up four years after The French Connection left off, New York City police officer Jimmy "Popeye" Doyle still searches for elusive drug kingpin Alain Charnier.
+The department sends him to Marseille to track down Charnier.
+Once there, Doyle is met by English-speaking Inspector Henri Barthélémy, who resents his rude, nasty crimefighting demeanor.
+Not being fluent in French, Doyle often finds himself a fish out of water.
+Worse, Henri assigns Doyle a work desk near the toilets.
+Having read Doyle's personnel file, Henri informs him that it is strictly forbidden for visiting police officers from other countries to carry firearms.

-Doyle continues to struggle with the language and tries to order drinks in a bar.
-He eventually makes himself understood, befriending a bartender while buying him drinks and they eventually stumble out of the bar together at closing time, followed by two men.
-The next day, while Doyle is watching a beach volleyball match, Charnier sees him from a restaurant below.
-Determined to find Charnier on his own, Popeye escapes from what are in fact French police escorts keeping watch on him.
-Doyle doesn't understand that he is being used as a bait by French police.
-The same night Charnier sends his men to capture Doyle, killing one of his watchers in the process, and take him to a secluded, seedy hotel in the old quarter for interrogation.
+Later, while observing a beach volleyball match, Doyle is spotted by Charnier from a restaurant below.
+Determined to find Charnier on his own, Popeye has eluded two French police escorts assigned to keep watch on him.
+Doyle doesn't understand until later that he is being used as bait by French police to lure Charnier out of hiding.
+Later that same night, Charnier's men capture Doyle and take him to a secluded, seedy hotel for interrogation.